 - Prepare your system by conducting any recommended system tests and creating any needed accounts before the first day of class.
 Check the technical requirements for the virtual platform, lab environment, and electronic book.
-For example, you can test in our Global Knowledge Connection Room before your virtual class.
-In the rare event you experience issues, you can run our system checker and contact technical support.
+For example, you can test in our Global Knowledge Test Room before your virtual class.
+In the rare event you experience issues, please contact technical support.

 - Block out your calendar, turn on your out of office notifications, and resist the urge to check emails or take phone calls.
 Training is an investment in yourself, and it’s up to you to enforce it as a high priority.

 - Make sure you can hear and be heard in class by using a headset with a microphone to connect to the room audio.
 Your phone earbuds are great for phone calls, but you’ll appreciate being able to freely talk and participate in class by using a comfortable audio headset with a microphone.
 We recommend Logitech headsets because they’re known for consistent quality at an affordable price.
 Tip: Remember to connect your headset before entering the virtual classroom so you can start listening and participating right away.

 - Lastly, before entering the virtual room, remember these technical tips:

 - Connect USB headphones with a microphone to your computer before entering the room.

 - Use a wired Internet connection instead of wireless.

 - Do not connect to a VPN or a firewall when in the virtual classroom.